seborama/govcr/README.md

 - The **track** is played where a matching one exists on the **cassette**,
 - otherwise the request is executed live to the HTTP server and then recorded on **cassette** for the next time.

-**Note on govcr typical flow**
+**Note on a govcr typical flow**

 The normal `**govcr**` flow is test-oriented.
 Traffic is recorded by default unless a track already existed on the cassette **at the time it was loaded**.

 A typical usage:
-- remove the cassette file (if present)
-- run your tests once to produce the cassette
+- run your test once to produce the cassette
 - from this point forward, when the test runs again, it will use the cassette

 During live recording, the same request can be repeated and recorded many times.
-Playback occurs in the order the requests were saved on the cassette.See the tests for an example (`TestConcurrencySafety`).
+Playback occurs in the order the requests were saved on the cassette.
+See the tests for an example (`TestConcurrencySafety`).

-**Cassette** recordings are saved in JSON format.

-You can enable **Long Play** mode that will compress the cassette content.
-This is enabled by using the cassette name suffix `.gz`.
-The compression used is standard gzip.

 ### VCRSettings

 This structure contains parameters for configuring your **govcr** recorder.

 Settings are populated via `With*` options:

 - Use `WithClient` to provide a custom http.Client otherwise the default Go http.Client will be used.
 - `WithCassette` loads the specified cassette.\
   Note that it is also possible to call `LoadCassette` from the vcr instance.